MichaelCurrin/url-manager/docs/browser_onetab_extraction.md

 5. Get the Extension's data.
     - Either
        1. Open the _Console_ tab.
-       2. Enter `console.log(localStorage.state);` and copy the result to the clipboard.
+       2. Enter `console.log(localStorage.state);`.
+       3. Click _Copy_ in the bottom right.
+This ensures you get all the data rather than possibly truncated output.
     - Or
         1. Open the _Application_ tab.
         2. Under _Storage_ then _Local Storage_, click on _chrome-extension://chphlpgkkbolifaimnlloiipkdnihall_.
         3. Where the Key is _state_, double-click the the corresponding value on the right then copy the content to the clipboard.
 6. Create a next text file somewhere and paste the copied single-line string into a tempory file. e.g. `~/temp.json`
-7. Prettify the contents of the JSON file and save it to the project.
+7. The following command will prettify the contents of the JSON file and save it to the project.
     ```bash
+    $ # In this example, I am at a machine at the company 'mycompany' and the profile has data for personal use.
-    $ cat ~/temp.json | python -m json.tool > path/to/repo/url_manager/var/lib/raw/onetab_chrome_myco_personal.json
+    $ cat ~/temp.json | python -m json.tool > path/to/repo/url_manager/var/lib/raw/onetab_chrome_mycompany_personal.json
     ```
 8. Go back to step 2 and repeat for your other Chrome profiles, as desired.